xunil-naibed/EX-OSSIBUS-LINUX/README.md

 this will not boot using uefi.. it uses bios only

+both the ash, and bash versions are available to try out now..

 coming soon!

-the build script!!!
-and
-source code!!!
+the build scripts and the source code!!!

 it's super easy to build! stay tuned!